timothyjward/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 When you want to terminate the application press **Ctrl+C**.

-## Project Setup
+## Recreating the Quickstart example

 We'll now recreate the quickstart example locally as though it were your own greenfield OSGi project.

-It is assumed that you have the required [environment](015-Prerequisite.html#required-tools) installed on your laptop and created the [setting.xml](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes) project skeleton in your project root directory.
+It is assumed that you have the required [environment](015-Prerequisite.html#required-tools) installed on your laptop and created the [settings.xml](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes) project skeleton in your project root directory.
 {: .note }

+### Project Setup

 First issue the command to create the project template